codacy/docs/docs/release-notes/self-hosted/self-hosted-v7.1.0.md

 -   Fixed a broken link in the notification emails sent to organization admins when new members ask to join an organization.
 (CY-5979)
 -   Fixed an issue that prevented Codacy from listing GitHub repositories on the Repositories list.
 (CY-5935)
 -   Fixed an issue that could cause the **Organization Overview** page to display pull requests with the wrong status under the **Most problematic** open pull requests tab.
 (CY-5872)
+-   Now, the **Files** page always displays the **Coverage** column on repositories that have coverage set up, even if there's no coverage data for any of the displayed files.
+(CY-5555)

 ## Tool versions